Work with a phrase

 - Click Admin > Quality.

 - Click Topics.
-A list of all of the available topics is displayed.
+A list of available topics is displayed.
 For more information, see Work with a topic.

 - From the Name column, click the name of the topic whose phrase you want to delete.
 The selected topic details are displayed.